stumash/COMP310HW/01/README.md

-### What's in this folder?

-This folder contains:

-- ProgrammingAssignmentX.pdf, the .pdf of the assignment description
-- a `code` directory, containing all code submissions for the assignment
-- a `text` directory, containing all text submissions for the assignment

-Stuart Mashaal, 260639962
+This repository contains all my assignment submissions for McGill COMP 310 Operating Systems in the fall of 2017.